 On our visits, we have seen people with dogs on leads which didn’t seem to cause any issues.

 Bryson City is less than 17 miles away from Mingo Falls, but is one of the better areas to stay on the North Carolina side of the Great Smoky Mountains.
-It has tons of options for accommodation and lots of attractions nearby.
+It has a lot of options for accommodation and attractions nearby.

 If you are spending a few days in the Great Smoky Mountains, or plan on doing a few return trips, it’s worth picking up a book on the area.
 Here are a few suggestions: